oncody/vue-webpack-tutorial/02-webpack/README.md

 # This will create a 'node_modules' directory with our NPM dependencies

-# Run webpack to bundle our dependencies
+# Run webpack to bundle the dependencies of main.js into a new 'main.js' file
 yarn build

 # This will first create the 'dist' directory